lucapette/website/content/writing/my-programming-principles.md

 - I write a new prototype

 If the problem is complex, I may repeat this process a few times.
-If the problem is trivial, I may get away without ever throwing code away.
+If the problem is trivial, I may get away with not throwing code away.
 I'm ready to do so when I'm unhappy with my understanding of the problem.
 Please note: I didn't say anything about what I think of the code.
-My best case scenario is that I don't hate it the day I write and I may still not totally hate it after a few months.
+My best-case scenario is that I don't hate it the day I write it and I may still not totally hate it after a few months.
 So what I think about the code isn't so relevant.
-Furthermore, it will change a lot anyway when I'm going to make it production ready.
+Furthermore, it will change a lot anyway when I make it production ready.

 This is the key idea: I write a first draft knowing I will probably throw it away.
 With that in mind, I experiment, I digress a little, then I try again.